-I prefer to use the beads in a cold state, but, alternating heat and cold is effective as well.
+I prefer to use the beads in a cold state, but, alternating heat and cold are effective as well.

 Any type of chronic headache pain can be debilitating as this is where we think, express, and interact with the world around us.
 If you have fibromyalgia and recurring headaches, there’s no doubt that you know this kind of pain.

-Suffering with chronic migraine myself since the age of 9, now 52, I sure do understand this pain and the additional symptoms that can be brought on by a migraine, including severe nausea, issues with eyes, coordination and cognition and even vomiting when the pain escalates to a most debilitating point.
+Suffering from chronic migraine myself since the age of 9, now 52, I sure do understand this pain and the additional symptoms that can be brought on by a migraine, including severe nausea, issues with eyes, coordination and cognition, and even vomiting when the pain escalates to a most debilitating point.

 The trigeminal nerve which travels from the brain to the face can cause inflammation while any disruption within the hypothalamus (in the brain) can affect the blood vessels.
 Some people find relief using caffeine during a headache, but this can backfire in others due to the constriction of blood vessels.

 What if your headaches are instigated by CFS/ME otherwise known as Myalgic Encephalomyelitis?
 This kind of headache displays itself with pain around the entire head, face, eyes and can increase swelling around the jaw and parotid glands just under the jaw.

 Here, the immune system is involved and these types of headaches can come on quickly and intensely by exposure to environmental toxins such as petro fumes, fragrances, and/or chemicals of any kind.